 Members of Congress are prohibited from ex parte communications concerning formal adjudications (off-the-record communications by one person concerning some agency action), and must abide by the rules which apply to all citizens making inquiries to federal agencies (5 U.S.C.
 557(d)).
 This does not mean that they cannot contact agencies, but their communications may be made public under the ex parte rules of a particular agency.
-The prohibition only applies to formal agency adjudications (hearings on the record), and not to regular casework.
+The prohibition only applies to formal agency adjudications (hearings on the record), and not to regular casework.25

-Employment Recommendation Restrictions21
+Employment Recommendation Restrictions26

-There is now no specific prohibition on Members recommending or referring applicants for federal positions or for other federal personnel actions; hiring officials are instructed only to receive and consider such "recommendations" from a Member as to the character or residence of the applicant, however.
-Additionally, hiring officials may consider and receive statements from a Member based on personal knowledge or records, related to an applicant's work performance, ability, aptitude, qualifications, or suitability (P.L.
-104-197, Section 315).
+Members of Congress are often asked by constituents to provide a reference, referral, or recommendation for employment in the federal government.
+There is no current statutory prohibition on Members of Congress providing a recommendation or referral letter for an applicant for a federal position; however, hiring officials in the federal government are expressly instructed by law only to receive and consider such "recommendations" from a Member as to the "character or residence" of the applicant.
+Additionally, hiring officials may consider and receive "statements" based on a Member's personal knowledge or records, which evaluate such things as an applicant's work performance, ability, aptitude, qualifications and suitability.